petertodorov/SpaceRockets/README.md

 The rocket icons show the status of each rocket and dissapear when the total fuel of the rocket is depleted.
 ![Imgur](https://i.imgur.com/aRXs0tD.png)

-When the fuel of the rocket's stage one is empty the bottom half of the rocket dissapers.
+When the fuel of the rocket's stage one is empty the bottom half of the relevant rocket dissapers.

 ![Imgur](https://i.imgur.com/4pIArz3.png)

-When the fuel of the rocket's stage second is empty the rocket icon and the rocket dissapers.
+When the fuel of the rocket's stage second is empty the rocket icon and the top part and thrust of the relevant rocket dissapers.
 ![Imgur](https://i.imgur.com/BtMSwMH.png)

 If the rocket touches the upper boundary it stays there until the fuel is gone.
 The thrust remains to show the rocket still has fuel.